-For more details on user-based licensing support and backwards compatibility, see the Userbased licensing User Guide.
-The Backwards compatibility topic explains how you can license older versions of MDK (MDK 5.36 and earlier), PK51, PK166, and DK251 using a product license that includes Keil MDK Professional.
+For more details on user-based licensing support and backwards compatibility, see the User-based licensing User Guide.
+The Backwards compatibility topic explains how you can license older versions of MDK using a product license that includes Keil MDK Professional.